VA disability is one of the most well-known benefits but it is also one of the least understood due to its complexity and the subjectivity involved.

 100% - Total occupational and social impairment, due to such symptoms as: gross impairment in thought processes or communication; persistent delusions or hallucinations; grossly inappropriate behavior; persistent danger of hurting self or others; intermittent inability to perform activities of daily living (including maintenance of minimal personal hygiene); disorientation to time or place; memory loss for names of close relatives, own occupation, or own name 70% - Occupational and social impairment, with deficiencies in most areas, such as work, school, family relations, judgment, thinking, or mood, due to such symptoms as: suicidal ideation; obsessional rituals which interfere with routine activities; speech intermittently illogical, obscure, or irrelevant; near-continuous panic or depression affecting the ability to function independently, appropriately and effectively; impaired impulse control (such as unprovoked irritability with periods of violence); spatial disorientation; neglect of personal appearance and hygiene; difficulty in adapting to stressful circumstances (including work or a worklike setting); inability to establish and maintain effective relationships 50% - Occupational and social impairment with reduced reliability and productivity due to such symptoms as: flattened affect; circumstantial, circumlocutory, or stereotyped speech; panic attacks more than once a week; difficulty in understanding complex commands; impairment of short- and long-term memory (e.g., retention of only highly learned material, forgetting to complete tasks); impaired judgment; impaired abstract thinking; disturbances of motivation and mood; difficulty in establishing and maintaining effective work and social relationships 30% - Occupational and social impairment with occasional decrease in work efficiency and intermittent periods of inability to perform occupational tasks (although generally functioning satisfactorily, with routine behavior, self-care, and conversation normal), due to such symptoms as: depressed mood, anxiety, suspiciousness, panic attacks (weekly or less often), chronic sleep impairment, mild memory loss (such as forgetting names, directions, recent events) 10% - Occupational and social impairment due to mild or transient symptoms which decrease work efficiency and ability to perform occupational tasks only during periods of significant stress, or; symptoms controlled by continuous medication 0% - A mental condition has been formally diagnosed, but symptoms are not severe enough either to interfere with occupational and social functioning or to require continuous medication

 You might be thinking that a person could fit multiple ratings and you would be right.
 This is where the subjectivity is involved.
 I have a 100% mental health rating and have 3 100% items, 3 70%, 3 50% and 2 30% listed in my award letter.
-I am not completely sure but I think what put me at 100% was that I applied for unemployment rating (discussed later) and mental health is the only other rating where ability to work comes into play and my examiner opined that I have total social impairment and close to total occupational impairment.
+I am not completely sure but I think what put me at 100% was that I applied for the unemployability rating (discussed later) and mental health is the only other rating where the ability to work comes into play.
+My examiner opined that I have reduced occupational and social impairment which is the 50% criteria.
 It is much easier to give someone a 100% rating than unemployment because they have to monitor the latter.
+I would love to find out the actual reason for my 100% MH rating but that could open me up to review and my curiosity isn’t worth the risk of getting a reduction.

 Once rated, you are given a combined rating.
-If you only have 1 disability rated it is very simple, you are rated what that item is.
+This determines your disability compensation, medical and many other benefits.
+If you only have 1 disability rated it is very simple, you are rated what that disability is rated at.
 If you have one or more 100% ratings, you have a combined 100%.
 If you have two or more and no 100% it gets a little more complicated.
 It is often called ‘VA Math’ but it is a system used around the world.
 It is really called the ‘whole man system’.
 It starts out saying you are 100% abled and combine ratings from there.
 I will use my old ratings as an example.
 I had 50% mental health, 50% migraines and 20% seizure disorder and a few 0% ratings which aren’t a factor here.
 Take the highest first and work down.
 I am now considered 50% abled and 50% disabled after the first 50%.
 Every rating after this takes a proportional piece of the abled pie.
 The next 50% is taken out of the 50% abled for a value of 25%.
 This leaves me 75% disabled.
 If that were all my ratings, it would be rounded to the nearest 10th value, which would be 80%.
-I still have the 20% left, so 20% of 25% is 5% which brings me to 80%.
+I still have 20% left, so 20% of 25% is 5% which brings me to 80%.

 A 0% rating may be disheartening since there is no compensation attached to a single 0% rating but there are lots of benefits, including free care for those ratings and a 10 point hiring preference for most federal jobs.
 The biggest is that it means your disability was service connected which is the most difficult part of the disability claim.
 You can appeal the 0% or later on put in for an increase if your condition worsens and you don’t have the service connection hurdle in your way.
 If you have two or more 0% ratings and no other compensable ratings, and those ratings affect your ability to work you can get a 10% combined rating.